Gwalia Gold Mine

 The Gwalia Gold Mine is located at Gwalia, a few kilometres south of Leonora, Western Australia.
 It was originally established by Welsh miners in the late 19th century and Herbert Hoover, the later President of the United States, served as the mine manager in its early days from May to November 1898.

-It is operated by St Barbara Limited.
+It is operated by Genesis Minerals Limited.
 The mine, with a depth of 1,600 m in 2019, is Australia's deepest underground gold mine and the deepest trucking mine in the world, with a proposed depth of 2,300 m by 2031.
 From its discovery to 2019, the mine produced 5.5 e6ozt of gold, at a 2019 equivalent value of A$10 billion.

 History

 It was established in 1896 as the Sons of Gwalia mine.
 It was referred to in the Welsh-language press as Aur-gloddfa Meibion Gwalia, meaning "[the] goldmine [of the] sons [of] Gwalia".
 Gwalia is a medieval Latin name for Wales which became popular in Welsh-language poetry in the nineteenth century.

 The Sons of Gwalia reef was discovered by three prospectors who worked it for a brief time.
 After selling out to George Hall for £5,000 the latter recouped his investment after only one month.
 In search for additional capital, Hall began negotiations with a London firm, Bewick Moreing, who sent Herbert Hoover, a 23-year-old mining engineer, to the site.
 Hoover recommended Bewick Moreing purchase the mine, which they did with a cash commitment of £100,000 on 17 November 1897.
 He suggested himself as manager of the project and successfully reduced costs at the mine by hiring Italian labour.

 A fierce rivalry between Gwalia and neighbouring Leonora developed and a tram service was established between the two towns in 1903.
 From the 1920s, the town started to decline when external factors like the falling gold price started to affect the mine.
 On 21 December 1963, the gold mine at Gwalia closed and the town was reduced in population from 1,500 to 40.
 The Sons of Gwalia mining company was delisted for the first time on 4 February 1964.
 In 65 years of operation, the mine had produced 2.5 e6ozt of gold.

 In the 1980s, a new Sons of Gwalia company, formed by the brothers Peter and Chris Lalor, descendants of Peter Lalor, started retreating old tailings before mining the old workings.
 In 1999, having concluded mining the Gwalia open pit, it started to develop an underground operation, passing through old workings by 2001.

 On 4 September 2000, a flight to the Gwalia mine with seven Sons of Gwalia employees failed to land, instead continuing on to Burketown, where it eventually crashed, having run out of fuel.
-The pilot and the planes seven passengers were killed.
+The pilot and the plane's seven passengers were killed.

 From 2001 onwards, the mine was part of the company's Leonora operations, after it acquired the Tarmoola Gold Mine through a merger with Pacmin Mining.
 Tarmoola is located 40 km north of the Gwalia mine.